United Nations Convention against Cybercrime: Human rights protections are only suggestions

 Several organizations highlight the way the convention's language about human rights protections are largely suggestions left to the discretion of member states, including those with a record of human rights abuses.
 According to Freedom House, which maintains the Freedom in the World index, Russia and the treaty's cosponsors are all categorized as "Not Free".
 Whereas the Budapest convention of the early 2000s included a wide range of concrete protections due to its context in the European human rights system, the UN convention is both broader in scope and lacking in safeguards.

 The digital rights organization Access Now issued a statement that the convention "pays lip service to human rights while lacking any actual safeguards", instead "embolden[ing] authoritarian regimes ... to justify digital repression, at home and abroad, with a veneer of legitimacy".
 According to Nick Benequista of the National Endowment for Democracy, the consequences of ratifying the convention are harmful primarily for people who live in countries without robust protections for free expression, where independent journalists – even in exile, from other countries – could be more easily suppressed or jailed.
-Similarly, the Electronic Frontier Foundation (EFF) argues that without protections built into the convention, it simply provides an expansive spying and surveillance system "to enable transnational repression".
+Similarly, the EFF argued that without protections built into the convention, it simply provides an expansive spying and surveillance system "to enable transnational repression".

 In the lead-up to the draft going before the General Assembly, the Cybersecurity Tech Accord submitted a letter to the UN outlining objections and recommendations.
-It then joined a dozen human rights organizations in a last-minute open letter "urging governments not to adopt or ratify the UN’s first landmark Cybercrime Convention unless substantial changes are made to address the serious and broad-based concerns in the final draft".
+It then joined a dozen human rights organizations in a last-minute open letter "urging governments not to adopt or ratify the UN's first landmark Cybercrime Convention unless substantial changes are made to address the serious and broad-based concerns in the final draft".
 Other notable organizations issuing statements critical of the convention include Amnesty International, Chaos Computer Club, Digitalcourage, Electronic Privacy Information Center, European Digital Rights, Human Rights Watch, IFEX, International Press Institute, Privacy International, SHARE Foundation, Statewatch, and the Wikimedia Foundation.